Telfairia occidentalis: Uses

 The edible seeds can be boiled and eaten whole, or fermented and added to ogili.
 The fluted gourd has been traditionally used by indigenous tribes as a blood tonic, likely due to its high protein content.
 Flour produced from the seeds can be used for high-protein breads.
-Furthermore, the shoots and leaves can be consumed as vegetables.
+Furthermore, the shoots and leaves can be consumed as vegetables, as Nigerians use it to make soup, stew, egg sauce and vegetable sauce.

 When T. occidentalis is prepared for herbal medicine, it is used to treat sudden attack of convulsion, malaria, and anaemia; it also plays a vital and protective role in cardiovascular diseases.